ashleychontos/pySYD/docs/library-output.rst

 Figures
 #######

-The are three main figures
+The are primariliy three figures which are automatically created and saved for a single star that is processed.
+The extensions for the three files are:
+- estimates.png
+- global.png
+- samples.png

 Figure descriptions
 *******************